Reahana/AmandaReahanaGomes.Portfolio/README.md

-# Amanda's Portfolio
+## Amanda's Portfolio

 Hello!
-My name is Amanada Reahana Gomes.
+My name is #Amanada Reahana Gomes.
+I'm a Fullstack Developer.
+I have worked with a wide range of technologies.
+Here you can find my #Projects....